It's not still the early days

 All that to say, a lot has changed in the technology world in the past six to twelve years.
 One only needs to look at Moore’s law to see how this is pretty much built in to the technology world, as once-impossible ideas are rapidly made possible by exponentially more processing power.
 And yet, we are to believe that as technology soared forward over the past decade, blockchain technologies spent that time tripping over their own feet?

 “Blockchains have been around for a while,” some will say, “but so many web3 concepts are brand new!”
 Bullshit, I say to that.
 Cryptocurrency exchanges have been around for ages—the infamous Mt.
 Gox launched in 2010.
-Stablecoins have been around since 2014.
+Stablecoins and NFTs have been around since 2014.
 One of the first well-known DAOs (decentralized autonomous organizations) was created in 2016.
 Smart contracts became popular in 2017, and along with them came decentralized finance platforms.
-NFTs were one of the more recent creations—2018—and a truly stunning example of how this space is apparently only getting worse the more people try to innovate in it.
 And in 2018, guess what Neha Narula and Alexis Ohanian were saying about cryptocurrencies and blockchain technologies?
 “It’s early days”.

 So this raises the question: How long can it possibly be “early days”?
 How long do we need to wait before someone comes up with an actual application of blockchain technologies that isn’t a transparent attempt to retroactively justify a technology that is inefficient in every sense of the word?
 How much pollution must we justify pumping into our atmosphere while we wait to get out of the “early days” of proof-of-work blockchains?
 How many people must be scammed for all they’re worth while technologists talk about just beginning to think about building safeguards into their platforms?
 How long must the laymen, who are so eagerly hustled into blockchain-based projects that promise to make them millionaires, be scolded as though it is their fault when they are scammed as if they should be capable of auditing smart contracts themselves?